bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 > So, when they came to complete despair, they brought the divinely created image, which human hands had not made, the one that Christ the God sent to Abgar when he yearned to see Him.
 Then, when they brought the all-holy image into the channel they had created and sprinkled it with water, they applied some to the pyre and the timbers.
 And at once the divine power... the timbers caught fire.[^scholasticus-590]

 Miracles aside, this further attests that the Edessans believed they possessed a miraculous image of Jesus.

+### Acts of Thaddeus

+The  6th century The Acts of Thaddeus refers to the Mandylion as a "tetradiplon" which means "doubled in four."
+The shroud has fold marks in it that suggest it was once in this configuration, making only the face visible.

+==TODO: Include more from Shoud-claims to establish this was a full-body image==

 ### 6th Century - Christ Pantokrator of St. Catherine's Monastery at Sinai